JeremiaStalder/advanced-econometrics/README.md

 3.3: CIA-Assumptions: Written by: Davia & Erik.
 Proofread by:
 3.4: Parametric Model: Written by: Davia & Erik.
 Proofread by:
 3.5: NLS: Written by: Proofread by:
-3.6: Non-Parametric / Semiparametric: Written by: Proofread by:
-3.7: Lasso: Written by: Proofread by:
-3.8: Causal Random Forest: Written by: Erik.
-Proofread by:
+3.6: Non-Parametric / Semiparametric: Written by: Proofread by: Erik (state 12.01, added notes) 3.7: Lasso: Written by: Johannes, Erik Proofread by: Erik (state 12.01) 3.8: Causal Random Forest: Written by: Jere.
+Proofread by: Erik (state 12.01)
 4: Results: Written by:  Proofread by:
 5: Conclusion Written by:  Proofread by:
 A: Appendix.
 Proofread by: